julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 •	Persisted Silver/Gold records and a human-readable run report

 1.3 Non-Goals
-Out of scope for v1:
+Out of scope for the initial local-process milestone (v1):
 •	Production deployment stack
 •	Full ETL/ELT pipelines into analytics warehouses
 •	Non-Python runtimes
 •	Custom LLM training or fine-tuning

-v1 runs on a local developer machine with a local or shared Postgres instance and is designed as an internal integration co-worker rather than a hosted service.
+The initial milestone runs on a local developer machine with a local or shared Postgres instance and is designed as an internal integration co-worker rather than a hosted service.

+Future Deployment Target (v2)
+This document distinguishes between the v1 local-process runtime and an additional v2 deployment target: a long-running service.
+The service target is not part of v1 scope.
+It exists to support repeated execution, centralized observability, and controlled access to persistent state and repository workspaces.
+The v2 service target would execute the same LangGraph workflow with explicit operational boundaries, including run admission control, multi-run concurrency controls, and stricter credential and log-handling policies.

 1.4 High-Level Solution Summary
 The solution consists of three major components: